pwittchen/ydocker/README.md

 When you get the following message: `port is already allocated`:
 - Restart Docker daemon by typing: `sudo service docker restart` and run container again

+When you have problems with Docker on Mac OS X:
+- [Install Docker Toolbox](https://getcarina.com/docs/tutorials/docker-install-mac/) and open it in **default** system terminal

 Remarks
 -------